 Taking inspiration from the facilities provided by the hospitality businesses, people are also trying to use those in their homes.
 From home renovations like roofing and plumbing to foundation repair in Quad Cities (or elsewhere), incorporating a pool, open living, chic interiors, etc, people are embracing luxurious elements to experience the comfort of the hotels.

-Clients in search of high-end window coverings draw inspiration from a lot of places, including elegant hotels around the world.
+For instance, clients in search of high-end window coverings draw inspiration from a lot of places, including elegant hotels around the world.
 With that in mind, we talked to three workrooms and interior designers who were involved in replacing the draperies at iconic and brand-new hotels.
-All of them shared a common thread: For projects of this size, designers told us, communication with everyone involved was key to success.
+All of them shared a common thread: For projects of this size, designers told us, that communication with everyone involved was key to success.

 Millennium Biltmore Los Angeles

 Built in 1923, the Biltmore Hotel has hosted presidents and celebrities and played a minor role in many movies.
 Over the years the property had undergone many renovations, but when the owners started a remodel in early 2018, “their goal was to restore the location to its original look because they want to keep it as a historical venue,” said Mehrdad Steve Messri, who owns Los Angeles-based Galaxy Design with his wife Anat.
 This high-end custom drapery provider was given a challenging task: to craft window coverings and bed canopies nearly identical to the ones found in the hotel during the glamorous Roaring Twenties.

 The original fabrics and trims were no longer manufactured, but the Messris were able to come up with reasonable facsimiles by using high-quality polyester and tasseled trims.
 They also recommended recovering the gold-leaf-accented furniture with a rich chenille.